 Sudden buildup of fluid in the lungs causes shortness of breath.

-At CARE Hospitals, our specialists provide comprehensive end-to-end support after treatment for renal artery stenosis.
+CARE Hospitals, known as the best hospital for renal artery stenosis, our specialists provide comprehensive end-to-end support after treatment for renal artery stenosis.
 Our nephrologists may continue to monitor closely for atherosclerosis which is one of the main causes of this condition.
 During these follow-up sessions, check-ups may include routine blood tests and regular ultrasound testing.
 Lifestyle changes may also be recommended to help prevent atherosclerosis and keep the blood pressure in check.

 Our board-certified dieticians and nutritionists can design a diet to help lower blood pressure, improve cholesterol levels, reach and maintain a healthy weight as well as manage diabetes to help prevent a recurrence of renal artery stenosis.

 If a patient undergoes surgery for renal artery stenosis, he may require a hospital stay to recover fully.
 Patients will be closely monitored by doctors and help them to recover faster and treat any complications that may arise thereafter.